VHarastei/YalantisShop/README.md

 ## Technologies

-The app is written in typescript using React best practices
+The app is written in TypeScript using React best practices

 Technologies used:
 - React, React-Hook-Form, Yup